 This means in modern day racing as we know it ,the TT is a voluntary competition event – it is not part of a championship in which riders and teams must compete such as the case in MotoGP (however please note it is not actually compulsory to compete in every round of MotoGP but the reasons for not participating are more about team capabilities and finances not choices about which tracks they want to ride).

-Since its beginning in 1907 there have been 149 official TT deaths.
+Since its beginning in 1907 there have been 155 official TT deaths.
 This means during practice, qualifying or racing.
-In 2016 5 riders died yet the 1970 TT is still the deadliest in history with 6 fatalities at that one event.
+In 2022 6 riders died making it the deadliest year since 1970.

 The high death toll is due to the use of public roads amongst trees, pavement kerbs, telegraph poles, lampposts, buildings, street signs and the many brick walls (many over 100 years old) that hug the roads used for the course.